ambyshframber/atodo/readme.md

 `-B`: view random bottom-level

-`-R` selects a random task and displays it. `-T` selects a task that is not a requirement for anything else. `-B` selects a task with no unfinished requirements. all 3 of these options are affected by `-D` and `-N`.
+`-R` selects a random task and displays it. `-T` selects a task that is not a requirement for anything else. `-B` selects a task with no unfinished requirements. all 3 of these options are affected by `-D` and `-N`. running the program with no arguments is equivalent to `atodo -l`

 the available parameters are: